asiansergio/resumint/README.md

 # Run the tool
 npm start [options]
 ```
-> ℹ️ Working to getting rid of all dependencies
+> ℹ️ Working to getting rid of most dependencies

 ## Quick Start